Can I foster?

 “It is very important not to have preconceived ideas about the children, don’t judge them on the report you have read as all children will behave differently for different people.

-“We hope to encourage others to become foster carers so that the many children in need can experience a fulfilling childhood,” Phillip says.
+“We hope to encourage others to become Foster Carers so that the many children in need can experience a fulfilling childhood,” Phillip says.